d-xo/untrustix-git/readme.md

 # untrustix-git

-This is a design for a git backed append only log of nix build results.
+This is a design for a git backed append only log of nix build results for use within some binary transparency scheme.
 It makes use of the new [partial clone](https://git-scm.com/docs/partial-clone) features in git to allow for very lightweight log followers.

 As far as I can tell there are no major git hosting services that currently support partial clones in git, although gitlab are currently working to enable support